ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 12: Voice of Customers/README.md

 # Who Is Our Competitor?
 Cosine Similarity Approach Based on Customer Reviews.
-Supposed that you were a business owner, you wanted to identify who your competitors are in the market.
+Suppose that you were a business owner.
+By which means would you use to identify who your competitors are in the market?

-As the market has been developing, commercial landscape might change, and turns to be different from the beginning one.
+As the market has been developing, commercial landscape might be changed and it turns to be different from what you expected since the beginning.
-As a result, there is a need to verify/ benchmark your market position.
+Hence, there is a need to verify/ benchmark your market position.
 Actually, there are several ways to identify your competitors.
 But, a method I am proposing here is quite simple, fast, and at cheap price.
 However, the following assumption needs to be agreed upon;